 Lara Breitmoser, B.A.

 Lara is co-founder and co-editor of the Young Journal of European Affairs.
-She is currently studying her master’s degree in International Relations at the Central European University after having graduated with her BA in political science at the Ludwig-Maximilians-University Munich and spent a term abroad at the University of New South Wales in Australia.
-As a former student assistant at the university chair for political communication at LMU Munich, she has gained experience in academic research.
-Additionally, she is part of the scientific research project “Cohesiveness despite preference divergence: Explaining the EU’s consistent non-support for Israel in the United Nations General Assembly” which was presented at the International Relations Conference of the German Political Science Association in 2020.
-Her Bachelor thesis on human rights in democracies was published by the LMU library.
-Her research interests lie mainly in international cooperation and organisations with a particular focus on the European Union and the United Nations.
+She is currently pursuing her master’s degree in International Relations at the Central European University after having graduated with her BA in political science at the Ludwig-Maximilians-University Munich and having spent a term abroad at the University of New South Wales in Australia.
+Her Bachelor thesis on compliance with UN human rights treaties was published by the LMU library and her article on Brexit and European identity was released by Duodecim Astra.
+Lara’s research interests lie mainly in international cooperation and organisations, particularly the EU and the UN, with a thematic focus on human rights and environmental issues.

 Florian Lenner, B.A.

 Florian is co-founder and co-editor of the Young Journal of European Affairs.
 He is currently studying for his master’s degree in International Relations at the London School of Economics and Political Science (LSE), having completed his undergrad in political science at the Ludwig-Maximilians-University Munich and studied abroad at the University of Helsinki.
 He’s mainly interested in International Security and International Organisations.
 He has co-authored a comparative study on Conflicts of Interest in the EU Member States for the European Parliament, followed by a book published with Peter Lang and two journal articles in Public Management Review and Public Integrity.
 Furthermore, he has presented papers at ECPR’s General Conference and the Second Environmental Peacebuilding Conference.

 Contact details: florian.lenner[at]yjea.org

 Benjamin Brown, M.Sc.